 Medical leave is granted by the Office of Graduate Education (OGE) and is reviewed for appropriateness by MIT Medical.
 It is not intended as a device to shield a student from unsatisfactory progress or any other academic irregularity.

 Students are limited to applying for one regular semester at a time with a twelve-month maximum.
 (Normally two semesters plus one summer.)
+Students can take a medical leave at any time including during the summer semester.
 Students should anticipate two to three weeks for the approval to be granted and for notifications to be sent.
 Students should provide the OGE with a current mailing address so that notification can be sent via US mail, as necessary.
+Students who take a medical leave during a term will be charged a prorated tuition until the date of their withdrawal.

 How to request medical leave